Adults-Only Cruises: How to Have a Kid-Free Cruise

 With a comfortable, clubby atmosphere, Azamara's two 686-passenger ships explore the world.
 The itineraries are made for adults with extra time: Most sailings are longer than a week and include overnights in some ports.
 Gratuities are included in the rate and, since drinks are too, the vibe feels relaxed and social.

-2. Oceania Cruises
+Photo by Oceania Cruises

 Oceania is so adult-oriented you'll find nude sketches by Picasso in the impressively curated art collection.
-The 684-passenger Insignia, Nautica, and Regatta and 1,250-passenger Marina and Riviera feature Canyon Ranch SpaClub® spas, a choice of sophisticated specialty restaurants, an impressive cooking school, and one of the best coffee bars at sea.
+The 684-passenger Insignia, Nautica, and Regatta and 1,250-passenger Marina and Riviera feature Canyon Ranch SpaClub spas, a choice of sophisticated specialty restaurants, an impressive cooking school, and one of the best coffee bars at sea.

-3. Windstar Cruises
+Photo by Windstar Cruises

 Windstar's ships carry only 148 to 310 passengers, attracting singles and couples with their yacht club-like atmosphere.
 You spend the day exploring in port, borrowing water toys — including sailboats — from the retractable marina, dining outside, or blissfully zoning out on the cushioned teak lounge chairs lining the sun deck.

 Best Ship: With its billowing sails, the 148-passenger Wind Spirit wows with itineraries that include Tahiti and Costa Rica/Panama.
-Fares for Tahiti start at $3,199.

-4. SeaDream Yacht Club
+SeaDream Yacht Club

-SeaDream provides the ultimate romantic cruising experience on its two 112-passenger, luxury yachts.
-Food is expertly prepared, cabins are designed for two, the crew is amazing, and — despite the ships’ size — you can get decent massages at the spa.
+SeaDream provides the ultimate couples cruising experience on its two 112-passenger, luxury yachts.
+Food is expertly prepared, cabins are designed for two, the crew is amazing, and — despite the ships’ size — you can get excellent massages at the spa.
 Plus, you'll find complimentary mountain bikes and a variety of water toys to play with, and you can even spend a night sleeping under the stars on a large sun bed for two.